stfc/janus-core/docs/source/user_guide/command_line.rst

 Molecular dynamics
 ------------------

-Run an NPT molecular dynamics simulation (using the `MACE-MP <https://github.com/ACEsuit/mace-mp>`_ "small" force-field) at 300K and 1 bar for 1000 steps (1 ps, default time-step is 1 fs):
+Run an NPT molecular dynamics simulation (using the `MACE-MP <https://github.com/ACEsuit/mace-mp>`_ "small" force-field) at 300K and 1 GPa for 1000 steps (1 ps, default time-step is 1 fs):

 .. code-block:: bash